hamsternz/Rudi-RV32I/README.md

 If you find this really useful please drop me an email to say thanks.
 I'll love to hear what you are doing with it.

-If you find this really useful or is used commercially, consider buying me a virutal pizza, virtual beer or virtual dinner via PayPal.
+If you find this really useful or is used commercially, consider buying me a virtual pizza, virtual beer or virtual dinner via PayPal.